citp/privacy-policy-historical/i/in/int/internet4classrooms.com.md

-> *The following text is extracted and transformed from the internet4classrooms.com privacy policy that was archived on 2010-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101207072520id_/http%3A//www.internet4classrooms.com/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the internet4classrooms.com privacy policy that was archived on 2011-04-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110424082233id_/http%3A//www.internet4classrooms.com/privacy-policy.htm) for the most accurate reproduction.*

 # Privacy Policy at Internet 4 Classrooms

-> This is the web site of **Internet 4 Classrooms, LLC**.
+> This is the web site of **Internet 4 Classrooms, Corp.**.
 >
 > Our postal address is
 >  **250 Colegrove Street
 >  Memphis, Tennessee, 38120**
 >
-> We can be reached via e-mail at [mgold@internet4classrooms.com](mailto:mgold@internet4classrooms.com)
+> We can be reached via e-mail at [susan.brooks@internet4classrooms.com](mailto:susan.brooks@internet4classrooms.com)
->  or you can reach us by telephone at
 >
 > For each visitor to our Web page, our Web server automatically recognizes only the consumer's domain name, but not the e-mail address (where possible).
 >